HoesenG/HoesenG.github.io/_pages/about.md

   - /about.html
 ---

-  Houxuan Guo (Alan) is currently a Ph.D. student at Northwestern University in Computer Engineering.
+  Hello!
+I am a Ph.D. student at Northwestern University in Computer Engineering.
+I am also collaborating with Fermi National Acceleration Lab in some VLSI projects like LHCs.